 7 Key Leadership Traits Great Managers Need

-Research suggests there are two personality traits common to great leaders.
+Research suggests there are two personality traits commonly found in effective leaders.

 These are extroversion and conscientiousness.

-The study goes on to say that extroversion is the best predictor of leadership effectiveness.
-Extroversion is defined as a person’s sociability and enthusiasm.
-The conscientiousness refers to a leader’s work ethic and organizational skills.
+The study highlights extroversion as a strong predictor of leadership effectiveness, defined by sociability and enthusiasm.
+Conscientiousness, on the other hand, reflects a leader’s work ethic and organizational skills.

 Research states that conscientiousness is the major trait that consistently predicts success because these people are adept at setting and working through goals.